 A Terraform linter – TFLint is focused on checking possible errors and provides the best security practice.

-Although Terraform is an amazing tool for IaC, it may not validate issues that are provider-specific.
-This is when TFLint comes handy for you.
+Although Terraform is an amazing tool for IaC, it may not validate provider-specific issues.
+This is when TFLint comes in handy for you.
 Get this tool’s latest release for your cloud architecture to solve such issues.

 To install TFLint, use: